dhorsley/za/docs/handbook/handbook_1.2.1.md

      5|     return result, temp
      6| end

-ctrl-d  # Accept and execute
-escape  # Abandon and return to single-line mode
+ctrl-d  # Accept input and return no normal REPL prompt escape  # Abandon and return to single-line mode
 ```